utrodus/recipe-finder-web-app/README.md

-# Web App Cari Resep With Vue
+# Web App Find Recipes With Vue

-Simple web App untuk mencari resep makanan dibuat dengan VueJs dan Bootstrap untuk submission Dicoding Kelas Front-end Developer
+Simple web App for finding food recipes made with VueJs and Bootstrap for submission Dicoding Front-end Developer

 ## Installation